Skip to main content

 Skill gap analysis is not a one-time exercise.
 Re-run it every 3 to 4 months, especially if you are actively job searching.
 Market requirements shift, and your skills evolve — the gap changes shape over time.
 A learning path for adults changing careers into tech provides additional structure for keeping your plan current.

-Closing gaps requires proof, not just study.
+5. Closing gaps requires proof, not just study.
 A learning plan that connects each gap to a tangible project or certification produces better outcomes than passive course consumption.
-Your personalized career roadmap from Traecta builds this connection automatically.
+Whether you use a spreadsheet or a platform, every gap on your list should map to something a hiring manager can see.